 8. Continuously encourage employees to participate and solicit their ideas

-Employers should continuously encourage their employees to participate in the wellbeing programs and make suggestions for improvements.
-This approach helps employees better understand their role in creating a culture of wellbeing.
+Employers should continuously encourage employees to participate in wellbeing initiatives and share their ideas for improvement.
+This ongoing involvement helps employees understand their role in shaping a culture of wellbeing and increases their sense of ownership.

-You could, for example, using your internal communications platform, implement Wellbeing Ambassador Spotlights to show the workplace about the ambassadors’ successful initiatives.
-To drive even more engagement, your ambassadors should always be able to connect with one another from around the globe, share insights, offer encouragement, and ask questions.
+You could, for example, using your internal communications platform, implement Wellbeing Ambassador Spotlights to showcase ambassadors’ successful initiatives and real impact.
+This not only highlights best practices but also makes wellbeing efforts more visible and relatable across the organisation.
+To drive even more engagement, your ambassadors should be able to connect with one another globally, share insights, exchange ideas, offer encouragement, and ask questions.
+Creating this sense of community can significantly strengthen your corporate wellbeing programme.

 9. Measure the impact

-Even though employee wellbeing is not easy to measure directly, there are ways to measure your employees’ engagement with it.
-If you are using a modern employee communications software solution, reporting should provide insights into readership at employee or campaign level, providing assurance that everyone was reached.
+Even though employee wellbeing is not always easy to measure directly, there are practical ways to track its impact.
+Start by looking at how employees engage with your initiatives.
+If you are using a modern employee communications platform, reporting can provide insights into readership and engagement at both employee and campaign level, helping you understand what content resonates and whether your messages are reaching the right people.

 The Growing Importance of Employee Wellbeing

-Now, more than ever, organizations are looking for tools to help cope with this crisis and build resilience for the uncertainty that lies ahead.
+Now, more than ever, organizations are looking for tools and strategies to help cope with ongoing challenges and build resilience for the uncertainty that lies ahead.
+A structured corporate wellbeing programme is becoming a key part of that effort, helping companies support their people while maintaining performance.

 The Current State of Employee Wellbeing

-This situation has had a sudden and dramatic impact on our society — including our mental health wellbeing.
-Feelings of isolation, fear, family concerns, financial stress, and health-related anxieties are disrupting people’s lives.
+This situation has had a sudden and lasting impact on our society — including our mental health and overall wellbeing.
+Feelings of isolation, fear, family concerns, financial pressure, and health-related anxieties continue to disrupt people’s lives and their ability to focus at work.

-- 88% of workers reported experiencing moderate to extreme stress
+- A large majority of workers report experiencing moderate to high levels of stress at work

-- 69% of workers claimed this was the most stressful time of their entire professional career
+- Many employees say this period has been the most stressful time in their professional lives

-- 63% of workers reported that their company could do more to support their emotional and mental health during the COVID-19 pandemic
+- Many employees feel their company could do more to support their emotional and mental health

 The Benefits of Investing in Employee Wellbeing

 One study on the financial return from wellbeing programs demonstrated that for every dollar spent, medical costs decrease by approximately $3.27 and by $2.73 for absenteeism.
-Therefore, employers who adopt wellbeing programs are likely to see substantial positive returns within a few years.
+This highlights the strong business case for investing in employee health.
+While results may vary by organisation, companies that implement a structured corporate wellbeing programme often see measurable improvements in both cost savings and workforce performance over time.

-Gallup’s research that connects employee wellbeing with employee engagement, also found many benefits of investing in employee wellbeing.
-The research showed that employees who work at companies that invest in their wellbeing are:
+Gallup’s research that connects employee wellbeing with employee engagement also found many benefits of investing in employee wellbeing.
+The research showed that employees who work at companies that actively support their wellbeing are:

 - 42% more likely to evaluate their overall lives highly